 An earlier recall of 2.6 million GM Cobalts and other small cars was also due to an ignition switch problem, one that has been linked to at least 13 deaths, Reuters writes.
 GM engineers first spotted the Cobalt problem more than 10 years ago, and the company’s slow response is under investigation by Congress, federal agencies, and the company itself.

 GM says the latest recall has been linked to eight crashes and six injuries but no fatalities, Reuters writes.
 It affects Buick LaCrosse, Chevrolet Impala, Cadillac DeVille, and several other models, ranging from the model years 2000 through 2014.
-The Impala is the only one of those currently in production, Reuters writes.
+The Impala is the only one of those currently in production (with the upgrade of Impala lifting kit option), Reuters writes.

 Reuters reports that GM has fired Ray DeGiorgio, the engineer who design both the defective Cobalt switches and the ones in the most recent recalled cars.
 The press agency was not able to reach DeGiorgio for comment.